yigitaktan/XeQueryReplayer/ab-test/README.md

 All parameters are documented in detail in the script itself via comments.

 When you run the script, it creates an Extended Events session, captures the workload using the selected options, and once the capture is completed, it drops the session automatically.

-Because of that, the user running the script must have permission to create and drop Extended Events sessions.
+> [!CAUTION]
+> The script creates and drops an Extended Events session.
+The account running it must have sufficient permissions to **create/drop XE sessions**; otherwise, capture will fail.

 ## Step 2 / Round 1 - Syncing Up

+> [!IMPORTANT]
+> The replay database must represent the **same point in time** as the capture start (same timestamp/LSN as closely as possible).
+If the data state does not align, replay can fail (schema/data dependencies) or produce misleading results.

 The timestamp of the data on the replay server must match the timestamp of the workload you captured.

 In other words, the database state on the replay server must reflect the same point in time as the moment when the capture started.

-For example, let’s say you started capturing workload on the production system at 10:10 and stopped it at 10:20, resulting in a 10-minute capture.
+For example, let's say you started capturing workload on the production system at 10:10 and stopped it at 10:20, resulting in a 10-minute capture.
 To replay this workload correctly, you must restore a backup taken at 10:10 (or as close as possible) onto the replay server.
 The replay database must represent the 10:10 state of the data.

 The reason for this is straightforward: if a query executed at 10:09 performed a DROP, INSERT, or UPDATE, and a query captured at 10:10 depending on that change, the replayed query will fail unless the replay database already contains that exact data state.
 Aligning the database to the same point in time ensures that all replayed queries can run successfully without schema or data-related errors ([Restore a SQL Server Database to a Point in Time](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/restore-a-sql-server-database-to-a-point-in-time-full-recovery-model?view=sql-server-ver17)).